Procedure: how to obtain a wage tax number

 Wage tax number

-After the tax authorities have received the registration form, you will receive a wage tax number within 5 working days.
+After the tax authorities have received the registration form, you will receive a wage tax number within 3 weeks.

-If you register before an employee enters service, you will receive a wage tax number within 5 working days after the employee enters service.
+If you register before an employee enters service, you will receive a wage tax number within 3 weeks after the employee enters service.

 Wage tax return letter